NickYaoo/Learning/Prompt_Engineering_Lee_Boonstra_Notes.md

 - Prompting Technique used to improve reasoning by generating intermediate reasoning steps
 - Utilizes Simple Greedy Decoding
 - Use Case: Any task that can be solved by "Talking it Through"
-- Prompt Verbage Example: "Let's think step by step"
+- Prompt Verbiage Example: "Let's think step by step"

 Pros:
 - Low-Effort